-We’re gearing up our booth for three days at Interaction 19 in Seattle, where designers, theorists, and industry leaders meet to tackle "Design in the Wild."
+We’re gearing up our booth for three days at Interaction 19 in Seattle, where designers, theorists, and industry leaders meet for "Design in the Wild."

-Brand management platform Frontify has raised $8.3 million in a funding round led by venture capital firm Blossom Capital, as it looks to build more products and expand in the US.
+Brand management platform Frontify has raised new funding, led by venture capital firm Blossom Capital, with plans to build more products and expand to the US.

-Today is an exceptional day for us, as we have raised $8.3 million as part of our Series-A funding led by Blossom Capital, with participation from our pre-existing angel investors.
+Today is an exceptional day for us, as we raised $8.3 million as part of our Series-A funding led by Blossom Capital, along with our pre-existing angel investors.

 Success with digital principles lies in having near-universal support for them as standards upon which your company's digital future can be built.